thunderbird89/esf/stories/story-david-v-goliath.md

 > "What about secondary effects?
 Civilian casualties in nearby areas?"

-Colonel Kovalenko referred to his encounter report again.

-> "The entity was very specific - only legitimate military targets would be accepted, and civilian infrastructure would be automatically denied.
-The precision demonstrated at Ilovaisk suggests minimal collateral damage."
+> "The precision demonstrated at Ilovaisk suggests minimal collateral damage," General Syrskyi replied.
+"Five targets, five perfect hits, surrounding infrastructure untouched.
+Whatever this technology is, it appears designed for surgical strikes."

 Major General Marchenko looked around the table.